kesar/empty/README.md

 # empty

-An empty contract for EOS
+An empty contract for EOS using 3.365 KiB